E. Herbert Norman: Foreign service

 His first post was with the Canadian Legation in Tokyo.
 Following the attack on Pearl Harbor in December 1941, Norman was interned by the Japanese authorities and he was not repatriated to Canada until mid-1942.
 He continued to work in the Department of External Affairs, heading the Special Intelligence Unit in Ottawa.
 This Unit prepared biweekly intelligence reports on Japan and the Far East, using mostly decoded messages from the Examination Unit as well as other sources.

 During the Allied occupation of Japan after its defeat, Norman served as Canadian representative to the Supreme Commander of the Allied Powers (SCAP) administration and worked under the direction of Douglas MacArthur.
 He also became the first post-war President of the Asiatic Society of Japan.
-Using the close relationship he developed with MacArthur, he played a decisive role in the decision of the SCAP in 1946 to ban all Japanese political parties except the Japanese Communist Party (JCP).
 Alongside his diplomatic activities, Norman remained an active scholar and wrote a number of works on Japanese history, with a clear political leaning to the left.
 This contributed to the unproven accusation that he was a Communist sympathizer or even a Soviet agent.